Prapthi564/MPPC23-Power-Apps/lab3/README.md

     - Finally, there's a `Settings` section, where you can manage security teams, configure advanced settings, and customize various aspects of the app.

 #### Task 1.1 : Create a New Pipeline

+In this task, you will create a new deployment pipeline using the Deployment Pipeline Configuration app.
+This pipeline will help automate the process of moving solutions through different environments like Dev, QA, and Prod.

 1. To create a new pipeline, click on **⋮ (1)** in the `Pipelines Dashboard` and select **+ New (2)**.